flutter/flutter/sky/specs/style-guide.md

 Only use => when the result fits on a single line.

 When using ```{ }``` braces, put a space or a newline after the open brace and before the closing brace.
-(If the black is empty, the same space will suffice for both.)
+(If the block is empty, the same space will suffice for both.)
+Use spaces if the whole block fits on one line, and newlines if you need to break it over multiple lines.

 When breaking an argument list into multiple lines, indent the arguments two characters from the previous line.